 Solo Pastry Filling is the best one to use, as other jams will bubble during frying, and boil out of the doughnuts.

-In Europe they have a special sweet spread used for baking, or make their own from various fruits, or sauteed wild rose petals and sugar…so delicious and such a pleasant fragrance.
+In Europe, they have a special sweet spread used for baking or making their own from various fruits, or sauteed wild rose petals and sugar…so delicious and has such a pleasant fragrance.